Software Lifecycle Management for SAP BTP ABAP Environment

-SAP Cloud Platform ABAP Environment is available for one year now, and users are running more and more productive apps in this environment.
+SAP BTP ABAP Environment is available for one year now, and users are running more and more productive apps in this environment.
 Due to the criticality of changes, customers maintain and verify changes of custom application in development and/or test/quality systems first, before they transfer the verified content in a controlled way to the production system.
 Thus, software lifecycle management is getting a critical aspect.

 A tutorial Transport a Software Component Between Two ABAP Systems is available on the technical aspects of the software lifecycle management.
 In this blog post, I want to give some more background on the topic.